vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-D.md

    */
    ```

-7. **Push your code to GitHub**, making sure all files are inside `task-c`.
+7. **Push your code to GitHub**, ensuring all files are inside the `task-d` folder.

-8. **Ensure the `task-c` folder is correctly included in your existing Azure Static Web App**.
+7. **Ensure the `task-d` folder is correctly included in your existing Azure Static Web App**.
 Your Static Web App should serve all weekly tasks from a shared root folder.
-Do not delete previous tasks—each task should be placed in its own subfolder (e.g., `task-a`, `task-b`, `task-c`, etc.), and all should be accessible from the same deployed application.
+Do not delete previous tasks—each task should be placed in its own subfolder.

-9. **Validate your HTML code** using the [W3C HTML Validator](https://validator.w3.org/).
+8. **Validate your HTML code** using the [W3C HTML Validator](https://validator.w3.org/).
 Fix any major issues and ensure your code follows good structure.

-10. **Submit the public URL** to the corresponding Task C assignment in **itslearning**.
+9. **Submit the public URL** to the corresponding Task D assignment in **itslearning**.

 > [!IMPORTANT]
 > The deadline is specified in itslearning and the submission will close automatically when the deadline is reached.
 No late submissions will be accepted.